CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-The description has strong specificity with concrete methods listed and includes an explicit 'Use when' clause, which is good.
-However, the final sentence 'Trigger with relevant phrases based on skill purpose' is meaningless filler that adds no information.
-The trigger terms could be more comprehensive, and 'optimize model' is broad enough to risk conflicts with other ML-related skills.
+The description has strong specificity by naming concrete optimization methods (grid search, random search, Bayesian optimization) and includes explicit 'Use when' triggers.
+However, the final sentence 'Trigger with relevant phrases based on skill purpose' is meaningless filler that adds no information and slightly undermines the otherwise solid description.
+The trigger terms could be expanded to cover more natural user phrasings.

 Suggestions

-Remove the vague filler sentence 'Trigger with relevant phrases based on skill purpose' and replace it with additional natural trigger terms like 'hyperparameter tuning', 'parameter sweep', 'model selection', 'GridSearchCV', 'best parameters'.
+Remove the vague filler sentence 'Trigger with relevant phrases based on skill purpose' as it provides no actionable information for skill selection.

 DimensionReasoningScore